 'A conservative Macron or Trudeau'

 "The ÖVP is an extremely complex organization, dependent on municipal and regional bodies," said Filzmaier.
-"He consolidated decision-making functions under the party leader, namely, himself.
-That's not to say he's given himself extreme powers, but it has given him a bigger say over who runs for the ÖVP at the national election."
+"He consolidated decision-making functions under the party leader, namely, himself."

-Filzmaier also downplayed concerns that Kurz is seeking to become some sort of anti-immigrant nationalist leader in the vein of Hungary's Viktor Orban or the US' Donald Trump, stressing that the young politician is ardently pro-EU.
+Filzmaier also downplayed concerns that Kurz is seeking to become some sort of anti-immigrant nationalist leader in the vein of Hungary's prime minister, Viktor Orban, or the US president, Donald Trump, stressing that the young politician is ardently pro-EU.

 Possible boon for far-right populists

-Kurz's ÖVP has been ruling in a so-called "grand coalition" with their natural rivals, the Social Democrats (SPÖ) since 2007.
+Kurz's ÖVP has spent much of the post-war period ruling in a so-called "grand coalition" with their natural rivals, the Social Democrats (SPÖ).
 But now, Austria's two biggest parties have both said they refuse to rule together again.
+This paved the way for the far-right populist Freedom Party (FPÖ) which performed nearly as well as the SPÖ in October's elections, (26.86 percent for the Social Democrats to the FPÖ's 25.97 percent) to enter into government with the ÖVP, which garnered the most votes at 31.47 percent.

-"The SPÖ and the ÖVP deciding not to govern together means there is an actual chance of the FPÖ ending up in a governing coalition," Filzmaier explained, because whether the Green party garners enough votes to join a coalition with either the SPÖ or ÖVP is a guessing game at this point.
+"The SPÖ and the ÖVP deciding not to govern together means there is an actual chance of the FPÖ ending up in a governing coalition," Filzmaier said.